metzger100/hugo-dpsg/README.md

 paginate = "10" # Number of posts per page
 theme = "hugo-dpsg"

+[markup.goldmark.renderer] # Needed if using the local-search widget hardWraps = false unsafe = true xhtml = false

 [outputs] # Needed if using the local-search widget home = ["HTML", "RSS", "JSON"]